Application Process opens November 16, 2020

 This year AME and the Rymer Small Grants Program is making a special edition call for projects focused on Integrated Science Courses.

-The Academy of Medical Educators (AME) announces its open call for proposals for the Rymer Small Grants Program.
-This year AME and the Rymer Small Grants Program is making a special edition call for projects focused on Integrated Science Courses.
+This year AME and the Rymer Small Grants Program, in collaboration with our funders, is making a special edition call for projects focused on Integrated Science Courses.
+General proposals that do not address the Integrated Science Courses will not be considered this year.

 Integrated Science Courses are aimed to help advanced stage learners (EG: fourth year medical students) explore selected advanced basic medical science and clinical science concepts in an integrated fashion.
 Courses will be designed to reinforce and build (spiral) upon the foundational science concepts learned in earlier phases of the curriculum by combining advanced science classroom-type learning with authentic advanced clinical experiences.
 For example, a Cancer Biology Integrated Science Course might utilize modules and small group tutorials to explore how the science of cancer biology informs prevention, diagnosis, and treatment strategies, while students also spend half of their time working in a multi-disciplinary oncology clinic where they can see this science applied directly to patients.